THS-International/website/README.md

 ### Pages

 Update existing pages by pressing the *Pages* button in the left side menu.
 There you can find a list of all aviable pages.
 If you want to add a new page contact the IT-team.

+### Pictures

+The CMS is using Gatsby Images to make the pictures load faster.
+You need to scale your pictures to the right aspect ratio to make them fit as well as possible.